 Few cases are more emotionally charged than those involving medical malpractice.
 This is because innocent victims of medical malpractice suffer at the hands of the very people trusted with their health, and often times their lives.
 We all know doctors and other health care providers are human and, therefore, capable of making mistakes.
 However, when a mistake is the result of a health care provider’s deviation from the accepted standard of care, and the deviation causes injury or death, medical malpractice may have occurred.

-It has been reported that approximately 44,000 people die in the United States every year due to medical malpractice.
-A 2000 Institute of Medicine report estimated that medical errors are estimated in about 44,000 and 98,000 preventable deaths and 1,000,000 excess injuries each year in U.S. Hospitals.
-Another study showed that in 2000, 2001 and 2002 an average of 195,000 patients died each nationwide during Medicare hospital admissions.
-If correct, this means that every year in the United States, more people die from negligent doctors and other health care providers who fail to render the appropriate level of care than from guns, AIDS, breast cancer or automobile accidents.
+It has been reported that approximately 250,000 people die in the United States every year due to medical malpractice.
+A study done by John Hopkins University in 2016 found that medical errors in the United States account for one quarter of a million deaths.
+That is equivalent to about six average capacity commercial jets crashing each day of the year and killing everyone on board.
+If these numbers are correct that means that deaths due to medical mistakes is now the third leading cause of death in this country.
+This would also mean that every year in the United States more people die from negligent doctors and other health care providers who fail to render the appropriate level of care than from guns, AIDS, breast cancer or automobile accidents.